shalbernik/express-typescript-mongoose-starter/README.md

 Typescript + Express.js + Mongoose
 =========================

 An Express.js project implemented using Typescript with strongly typed objects.
-It's really easy and extensible starter.
+It's really easy and extensible starter with examples for base CRUD operations.

 # Features
 - **Typescript**